+a) All locations where vegetation may be disturbed must be surveyed by the SBE for 'potential bat roost trees'.

+a) All trees >80cm dbh within the Project footprint will be clearly marked as high-risk bat roosting trees for VRP application.

+b) All potential roost trees in the site must be clearly marked.
+[Note: Roosts tend to be observed in mature trees that are >15cm dbh (Borkin 2010); however, native bats have also been observed in tree ferns and cabbage trees (Borkin 2010; Sedgeley and O'Donnell 1999; 2004).
+Therefore habitat assessment should be broad, encompassing mature trees and other vegetation types and should consider the following criteria.

-- a) All potential roost trees in the site must be clearly marked. - b) All locations where trees are >80cm dbh and trees between 50cm dbh and 80cm dbh which are classified as having features suitable for bat roosting as identified by the SBE.
-Bat roosts are likely to have one or more of the following attributes: - cracks, crevices, cavities, fractured limbs, or other deformities, large enough to support roosting bat(s); - sections of loose flaking bark large enough to support roosting bats; - a hollow trunk, stem or branches; and - deadwood in canopy or stem of sufficient size to support roost cavities or hollows.
+All locations where trees are > 80cm dbh and The SBE will survey trees between 50cm dbh and 80cm dbh within the Project footprint, select at their discretion, and clearly mark as high risk trees for VRP application based on the following features suitable for, or indicative of, bat roosting:

+Bat roosts are likely to have one or more of the following attributes:

+- cracks, crevices, cavities, fractured limbs, or other deformities, large enough to support roosting bat(s); - sections of loose flaking bark large enough to support roosting bats;

+- a hollow trunk, stem or branches; and - deadwood in canopy or stem of sufficient size to support roost cavities or hollows and - bat droppings, grease marks and/or urine staining around cavity entrances.